Providing enrichment for your dog is one of the most important aspects of pet care and it's easy to incorporate into day-to-day life.

 You don't need to interact with anything, just let your dog take it all in.
 This is enrichment for all their senses and gives you a chance to decompress with your pup — see if you can identify how this is actually engaging all five of your senses too: What colors and movement do you see?
 What do you smell and how does that affect what you taste?
 What does the bench feel like when you touch it?
 Do you hear birds singing or children playing?

 Build an Agility Course for Your Dog

 You can make an easy agility course for your pup in a hallway or go all out with a full course out in the yard.
 Use regular cones or even cardboard boxes to create weaves and jumps if you don't have actual agility equipment.
-If you're wanting a sturdy and more competition-style course, albeit expensive check out this one.
 At the office, we set up these FitPAWS hurdles for Portuguese Water Dog Clover, and she's a big fan:

 Make sure the obstacles you set up aren't overly challenging (or too high) for your dog and walk them through a few times, rewarding them for working through each obstacle.
 It's all about having fun!
 This activity is great for building what's called "proprioception," your dog's awareness of their body in the environment and ability to balance.
 Watch our Preventive Vet office pups work through an easy maze we set up one afternoon in this video:

 Does your dog love to dig?
 Digging is natural dog behavior and providing some digging enrichment will satisfy your dog's urge to get their paws dirty.
 In order to save your garden, provide your pup with somewhere they are allowed to dig.
 You can do this a variety of ways: